 When we disclose your personal information

 We will never sell your information to any party outside of the Auscred group of companies.
-In order to deliver the services you require, we may disclose your personal information to organisations outside of the Auscred group of companies.
-Your personal information is disclosed to these organisations only in relation to us providing our services to you.
+However, in order to deliver the services you require we may disclose your personal information to people or organisations outside of the Auscred group of companies.
+This may include:

 our professional advisers, including our accountants, auditors, and lawyers;